-Rescued K9 helps West Baton Rouge deputies make $1M heroin bust
+Rescued K9 helps State Police make $1M heroin bust

 With the program, police departments and schools can get the dogs for free.

-On Monday K9 Sentry, Officer Allen Connelly from Addis, and deputies with the West Baton Rouge Parish Sheriff's Office took four kilos of heroin off the streets following a traffic stop in WBR.
+On Monday K9 Sentry, Officer Allen Connelly from Addis, worked with State Police to find four kilos of heroin at a traffic stop in West Baton Rouge.
 The heroin was valued at $1,000,000.

 Photos show the heroin had a "Bugatti" stamp on the outside.